FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### PERFOMANCE OPTIMIZATION

+- Populate charts with real time data
+- Polish notes section expecially error display and content update crossing paths
 - Polish resource section to upload and display pdf's
 - Troubleshoot the youtube uploader.
-- Troubleshoot root caouse bad request S3 upload
-- Populate charts with real time data
-- Unlocking s3 bucket the right and secure way
+- Unlocking s3 bucket the right and secure way - Content is not even getting uploaded to my bucket.
-- Polish notes section expecially error display and content update crossing paths
+- Troubleshoot root cause bad request S3 upload -

+### VERSION 2 OPTIMIZATIONS

+- Migrate to typescript using SWC which is a breeze!

 ### KEY TIPS I HAVE PICKED UP ALONG THE JOURNEY

+- SWC works well without hitches.
+Will use it when i migrate to typescript.

 - Router state has always been simply an object...
 You know that basic container with a key and a value which in my case was as simple as assigning a background `{ background: location }` and once present in the state activating the second set of routes.